 Acquired Immune Deficiency Syndrome (Prevention and Control) Bill

-It also provides for confidentiality of HIV-related information and makes it necessary to get informed consent for undertaking HIV tests, medical treatment and research.
-The new legislation has provisions to safeguard the property rights of HIV positive people.
-Every HIV infected person below the age of 18 years has the right to reside in a shared household and enjoy the facilities of the household.
+This new law also provides for confidentiality of HIV-related information and makes it necessary to get informed consent for undertaking HIV tests, medical treatment, and research.
+The new legislation has provisions to safeguard the property rights of HIV-positive people.
+Every HIV-infected person below the age of 18 years has the right to reside in a shared household and enjoy the facilities of the household.

 Did You Know?

 - The total number of people living with HIV in India is estimated at 21.17 lakhs.

 - Around 86000 new HIV infections were reported in 2015, showing 66% decline in new infections from 2000.

 - In 2015 around 68000 people died of AIDS related causes nationally.

 - World AIDS Day, designated on 1 December every year since 1988.